BuckeyeDM/BuckeyeDM.github.io/index.md

 * Address: 395 Dreese Laboratory, 2015 Neil Ave, Columbus, OH-43210, USA

 ## Update
+* Tired of the slow speed of graph embedding?
+Try our [multi-level framework](https://arxiv.org/pdf/1703.08100.pdf) to speed up your embedding method.
+(02/2018).
 * Our work of Human-guided Flood Mapping is accepted by WWW'18 (12/2017).
 * Our work of SEANO is accepted by SDM'18. **Code and data are available [online](/SEANO)**.(12/2017)
 * Our paper on heterogeneous information networks analysis is accepted by TKDD.
 (10/2017)